ebarbudo/MappingSPSCGRA/README.md

 ## Overview

 This repository contains a software tool developed for the easy reuse of Software Programmable Streaming Coarse-Grained Reconfigurable Architectures (SPS-CGRA).
-The complete overview is showed in the following figure
+The complete overview is showed in the following figure.